Determination of the CKM angle $\phi_{3}$ from a combination of Belle and Belle II results: Statistical treatment

 where $ f_i(\Vec{X}^{\rm obs}_i\vert\Vec{\theta}) $ is the PDF of observables $\Vec{X}^{\rm obs}_i$ for each measurement $i$.
 For each of the inputs, we assume the observables follow Gaussian distributions

 where $V^{-1}_i$ is the experimental covariance matrix, which accounts for statistical and systematic uncertainties and their correlations.
 The correlation of systematic uncertainties within an experiment is ignored.
-For the case where the uncertainties are asymmetric, we symmetrize them by substituting the standard deviation of the distribution observed in simulated experiments generated using the asymmetric Gaussian likelihood function.
-We estimate $ \theta $ by minimizing a $\chi^{2}$-like quantity defined as $\chi^{2}(\Vec{\theta}\vert \Vec{X}^{\rm obs}) = -2\,{\rm ln}\mathcal{L}(\Vec{\theta}\vert \Vec{X}^{\rm obs})$.
+For the case where the uncertainties are asymmetric, we symmetrize them, without changing the central value, by substituting the standard deviation of the distribution observed in simulated experiments generated using the asymmetric Gaussian likelihood function.
+We estimate $\Vec{\theta}$ by minimizing a $\chi^{2}$-like quantity defined as $\chi^{2}(\Vec{\theta}\vert \Vec{X}^{\rm obs}) = -2\,{\rm ln}\mathcal{L}(\Vec{\theta}\vert \Vec{X}^{\rm obs})$.
 The best-fit value is given by the global minimum of the $\chi^2$ function, $\chi^2(\Vec{\theta}_{\rm min})$.